Aussie unicorn Culture Amp cuts 8% of jobs as it feels the pinch of COVID-19 - SmartCompany

 And, while the founder says he’s been “blown away” by the way his employees responded to the cuts, he’s not sure even Culture Amp has handled this as well as it could.

-“There’s no right way of doing it … but there’s lots of wrong ways,” he says.
+“There’s no right way of doing it … but there are lots of wrong ways,” he says.

 At some point, he plans to follow up, discuss what the business did well, and what could have made the situation a little easier on employees.